History of the Gold Standard

 The Federal Reserve kept raising interest rates.
 It was trying to make dollars more valuable and dissuade people from further depleting the U.S. gold reserves.
 These higher rates worsened the Depression by making the cost of doing business more expensive.
 Many companies went bankrupt, creating record levels of unemployment.

-On March 3,1933, the newly-elected President Roosevelt closed the banks.
+On March 3, 1933, the newly-elected President Franklin D. Roosevelt closed the banks.
 He was responding to a run on the gold reserves at the Federal Reserve Bank of New York.
 By the time banks re-opened on March 13, they had turned in all their gold to the Federal Reserve.
 They could no longer redeem dollars for gold.
 Furthermore, no one could export gold.

 The Depression ended in 1939.
 That allowed countries to go back on a modified gold standard.

 The 1944 Bretton Woods Agreement set the exchange value for all currencies in terms of gold.
 It obligated member countries to convert foreign official holdings of their currencies into gold at these par values.
 Gold was set at $35 per ounce.
-For more, see Gold Price History.
+Track the price of gold from 30 B.C. to the present through the gold price history.

 The United States held most of the world's gold.
 As a result, most countries simply pegged the value of their currency to the dollar instead of to gold.
 Central banks maintained fixed exchange rates between their currencies and the dollar.
 They did this by buying their own country's currency in foreign exchange markets if their currency became too low relative to the dollar.
 If it became too high, they'd print more of their currency and sell it.
-For more on how this works, see Peg to the Dollar.
+It became more convenient for countries to trade when they peg to the dollar.

 End of the Gold Standard

-In 1960, the U.S. held $19.4 billion in gold reserves, including $1.6 billion in the International Monetary Fund.
+In 1960, the United States held $19.4 billion in gold reserves, including $1.6 billion in the International Monetary Fund.
 That was enough to cover the $18.7 billion in foreign dollars outstanding.

 But as the U.S. economy prospered, Americans bought more imported goods, paying in dollars.
 This large balance of payments deficit worried foreign governments that the United States would no longer back up the dollar in gold.

 Also, the Soviet Union had become a large oil producer.
 It was accumulating U.S. dollars in its foreign reserves since oil is priced in dollars.
 It was afraid that the United States would seize its bank accounts as a tactic in the Cold War.
-Therefore, the USSR deposited its dollar reserves in European banks.
+So, the Soviet Union deposited its dollar reserves in European banks.
 These became known as eurodollars.

 By 1970, the United States only held $14.5 billion in gold against foreign dollar holdings of $45.7 billion.
 At the same time, President Nixon's economic policies had created stagflation.
 This double-digit inflation reduced the eurodollar's value.
 More and more banks started redeeming their holdings for gold.
-The United States could no longer meets this growing obligation.
-(Source: "Evolution of the Forex Market," OANDA.)
+The United States could no longer meet this growing obligation.

 The gold standard ended on August 15, 1971.
 That's when Nixon changed the dollar/gold relationship to $38 per ounce.
 He no longer allowed the Fed to redeem dollars with gold.
 That made the gold standard meaningless.
-The U.S. government repriced gold to $42 per ounce in 1973, and then decoupled the value of the dollar from gold altogether in 1976.
+The U.S. government repriced gold to $42 per ounce in 1973 and then decoupled the value of the dollar from gold altogether in 1976.
 The price of gold quickly shot up to $120 per ounce in the free market.
-(Sources: Craig K. Elwell, "Brief History of the Gold Standard in the United States," Congressional Research Service, June 3, 2011.